 Now that you have a set list of important areas of life, a list of dreams that match those areas of life, and some objectives to reach your dreams, it is time to take action!
-How to chase your dreams does not only imply planning, but also imagine, and pretend to work towards your objectives; it actually requires hard work!
+How to chase your dreams implies planning and imagining and pretending to work towards your objectives; it actually requires hard work!

-If you are trying to acquire a new habit, for example of waking up early, it will for sure be difficult at the start, but consistency makes the difference.
-Same counts if you need to learn something new, start a new business, devote more time for your family, start a new family, start a new job or whatever is what you have in mind.
+If you are trying to acquire a new habit, for example, waking up early, it won’t be easy at the start, but consistency makes the difference.
+The same counts if you need to learn something new, start a new business, devote more time for your family, start a new family, start a new job, or whatever you have in mind.

 I have always thought that taking action and having discipline, requires certain components:

 - Knowing yourself good enough, so you keep motivated doing whatever you started.